assholehoff/resizecbz/README.md

 By default the maximum width in landscape mode is 768, and the maximum height in portrait mode is 1024, the directory is a subdirectory `resized` underneath the source directory, and the default extension is `rs.cbz`.

-The program will only attempt to resize images in files that have the extension `.zip` or `.cbz`.
+The program will only attempt to resize images in files that have the extension `zip` or `cbz`.
 All other files will be ignore.
-If you have a zip file with an extension other than `.zip` or `.cbz` then you have to either rename the file to have the right extension, or edit the config file and set `ext_zip_or_cbz = 0`.
+If you have a zip file with an extension other than `zip` or `cbz` then you have to either rename the file to have the right extension, or edit the config file and set `ext_zip_or_cbz = 0`.
 But if you do that then you have to ensure that you only specify files that are actually zip files, else many errors will be generated when the script attemp to open files as a zip when you specify a general wildcard like `*.*`

 ## FAQ
 ---